-If Niccolo Machiavelli was alive today he might have written business books like: “What they don’t teach you at renaissance prince college”.
+If Niccolo Machiavelli was alive today he might have written: “What they don’t teach you at renaissance prince college”.

 Or he may have gone for the easy dollar and written “How to be a complete bastard”.
 Perhaps he might have opted for “Seven secrets of highly effective courtiers”.